 There are several types of dealership licenses that a potential dealer can select from but the most common is the Motor Vehicle Dealer license which will allow the dealership to buy/sell/trade motor vehicles.
 Visit Vehicle/Vessel dealers license for a more detailed list of licenses available.

 Registration for the each class is done online through the calendar provided, there are two pages to complete the registration.
+Each person that attends must be registered for the class.
 Once the registration is completed, you will receive a copy of the confirmation in your email.
 Credit cards are only accepted for online registration.

 The Association will help prospective dealers in establishing the dealership with the option of meeting with the instructor of the class when preparing to file the required paperwork.
 Once the dealership has a dealer number issued and is not an active member of the Association, your questions will be sent over to Dealer Services to be answered.